Categories

 Reach 80 (Premium Tier)

-The Reach 80 is designed for users who regularly spend time in difficult listening environments such as restaurants, social gatherings, meetings, churches, and busy public spaces.
-It provides the strongest speech-in-noise performance and most refined directional processing in the Reach lineup.
+The Reach 80 is designed for users who regularly spend time in challenging listening environments such as restaurants, social gatherings, meetings, public spaces, and busy family events.
+It offers the strongest speech-in-noise performance, fastest automatic adjustments, and most refined directional microphone processing in the Reach lineup.

 Best For: